AntonLydike/diggicamp/README.md

 * `version`: a version string representing the version of diggicamp
 * `baseurl`: the base url of the digicampus website
 * `credentials`: the credentials.
 Format for this is:
   * `mode`: the credential mode used.
-At the moment, only `plain` is supported, where the credentials fields `username` and `password` hold the plaintext username and password
+Available modes:
+    * `plain`: The credentials are stored in plaintext in the fields `username` and `password`
+    * `prompt`: Ask the user for his password every time login is required (this does not happen often, as the session is saved between executions)
 * `courses`: an array of the courses.
 Sorted in descending order, so the first element is the current semester
 * `files`: file list, structured like this:
   * `files.course_id.folder_id`: